samisquires/dig-eg-gaz.github.io/_pages/analysis/2016/fling-analysis.md

 I would definitely say that the weaknesses of the research methods outweigh the strengths.
 The time consumption of these processes is the hardest to overcome.
 It can take over 2 hours to convert each page to text and convert the text to XML code.
 Another complex program that was asked of us to use was Github.
 It is also a difficult program to work with mainly because I have not ever used a program like it.
 I am slowly getting the hang of the program but I still love to check to make sure everything goes through correctly.
 This class is a very interesting class because it has shown me a whole new way to look through and record History.
 The technical aspect of the class is difficult, but the challenge is well worth it.

 Querying was a whole new struggle for me.
 Since my final project is about the frequency of fires in this time period I decided the word I should focus in on is fire.
-At first I tried to search the class documents with, //div[@type=”item”][contains(.,’fire’) and even, count(//div[contains(.,’fire’).
+At first I tried to search the class documents with `//div[@type=”item”][contains(.,’fire’)` and even, `count(//div[contains(.,’fire’)`.
 Neither of these generated many results.
-After consultation with my professor, we found that the query that worked for my project was, //div[@n=3]//p[contains(., 'fire')].
+After consultation with my professor, we found that the query that worked for my project was, `//div[@n=3]//p[contains(., 'fire')]`.
 This produced many results.
 The only negative of this query is that words such as ‘firework’ and ‘fired’ are still included in the search when I am mainly seeking fires.